 Home Health Checklist – Property Guide

-Ohio’s weather is notoriously difficult to predict.
-Even so, you’ll want to take the necessary steps to inspect and protect your home from water and structural damage and hydrostatic pressure.
-You can use this home health checklist to conduct home inspections on your own time and identify any damage that may require professional assistance.
+With Ohio’s weather patterns being notoriously difficult to predict, you’ll want to take the necessary steps to inspect and protect your home from water damage, structural damage, and hydrostatic pressure.
+Use this home health checklist to conduct your own home inspections and identify any damage that may require professional assistance.

 Share this Image on Your Site!

 Simply copy and paste the code below and you can share this infographic on your site:

 The security of your home and its foundation is determined by the overall structural health.
 With your foundation being the most significant component of your home’s stability, you’ll want to regularly check in on this to make sure no damage is being done.